Salamonia, Indiana

 Salamonia is a town in Madison Township, Jay County, Indiana, United States.
-The population was 157 at the 2010 census.
+The population was 151 at the 2020 census.
 The town is situated along the Salamonie River, near its headwaters in Northern Indiana.

 History

 Salamonia was originally called Lancaster, and under the latter name was platted in 1839.
 When the first post office was established there, it was discovered there was another Lancaster, Indiana, and the town was renamed Salamonia, in order to avoid repetition.
-Salamonia was incorporated as a town in 1867.
+Salamonia was incorporated as a town in March 1867.